In this post, current OMHA student Yutong Wang (2016) explores how oral histories can be both meaningful and impactful to public audiences.

 Jack Tchen is a curator, writer, historian, associate professor, founding director of the Asian/Pacific/American Studies Program and Institute at New York University, and co-founder of the Museum of Chinese in America.
 Over the past few decades, he has conducted a series of studies, projects, and exhibitions about Manhattan’s Chinatown.

 In Tchen’s talk, he explained how historical work becomes meaningful to its audience(s), using the word “dialogue” to describe the dynamic interaction that transpires.
 One example he spoke about was the Chinese Laundry Workers in America Exhibition at the New York Public Library in 1984.
-The exhibit was bilingual and told the lives of Chinese laundry people in Manhattan, successfully attracting around 500 visitors.
+The exhibit was bilingual and told the lives of Chinese laundry people in Manhattan.
+The opening attracted 500 visitors.

-In his book Creating a Dialogic Museum, Tchen described three functions of history to a public audience, which apply to this exhibit and to oral histories in general:
+In his essay Creating a Dialogic Museum, Tchen described three functions of history to a public audience, which apply to this exhibit and to oral histories in general:

 First, the exhibition gave recognition to a certain group.
 By recording the community’s stories and providing them a chance to express themselves, the history gave the Chinese laundry workers respect.
 I think that’s also the primary function of most historical projects: documenting people’s lives, paying attention to their feelings, and expanding their representation in society.